 Department members may encounter situations where they must interact with a youth, child, or juvenile in crisis.
 Department members are not expected to diagnose mental health conditions, emotional conditions, or substance abuse disorders, but rather recognize behaviors that are potentially indicative of an individual in crisis, with special emphasis on those that suggest potential violence or danger to self or to others.
+Department members will follow the procedures and listed resources outlined in the Department directive titled "Recognizing and Responding to Individuals In Crisis."
 Department members will utilize their training and the following guidelines to assist in recognizing individuals in crisis and in need of intervention.

 A. The following are generalized signs and symptoms of behavior that may suggest an individual is experiencing a mental health crisis, but each should be evaluated within the context of the entire situation.
-Department members should not rule out other potential causes, such as alcohol or drugs, temporary emotional crises that are situational, or medical conditions.
+Department members should not rule out other potential causes when evaluating the totality of the circumstances, such as alcohol or drugs, temporary emotional crises that are situational, or medical conditions.
 Department members should be aware that one or more verbal, behavioral, and environmental cues, in combination with a juvenile's or a child's apparent age and physical, cognitive, social, emotional, cultural, and linguistic development, could suggest the youth or the child is in need of mental health treatment.
 These include, but are not limited to the following: